Todor Nedelev: 2016-17

 On 9 July 2016, Nedelev's loan was extended until 30 June 2017.
 On 15 August 2016, Nedelev scored twice for the 3-2 win over Slavia Sofia and was elected for "man of the match".
 On 27 August, Nedelev provided an assist for the first goal during the 2-1 home victory over PFC Neftochimic Burgas and again received the award for "man of the match".
 On 1 October, Nedelev was selected for "man of the match" during the 0-0 home draw with CSKA Sofia.

 On 16 October 2016, Nedelev scored 2 goals during the tremendous 3-4 away win over Beroe Stara Zagora.
 Following his excellent performance, he won the award for the best player of 10th round of First Professional Football League (Bulgaria).
 In the next round, on 22 October, Nedelev made an assist for Radoslav Terziev goal during the 2-3 home defeat from Cherno More Varna.

 On 30 October, Nedelev provided a phenomenal assist to João Paulo who scored in the 13th second of the 1-1 draw with Levski Sofia.
 In November and December 2016, Nedelev scored goals against Slavia Sofia, FC Vereya, and Pirin Blagoevgrad.

 Nedelev started 2017 with assists during the 2-0 win over Beroe on 6 March and the 1-1 draw with Cherno More Varna on 11 March.
 On 31 March, Nedelev scored a penalty during the 2-0 win over PFC Montana.
 A few days later, on 8 April, Nedelev scored twice and made an assist during the 7-1 win over the same opponent.

-On 19 April, Nedelev scored from a penalty kick in the final minute and Botev Plovdiv achieved 0-1 away victory over FC Vereya in the first leg of the semi-finals of the Bulgarian Cup.
-On 24 Ma,y Botev Plovdiv achieved a tremendous success by winning with 2-1 against Ludogorets Razgrad.
+On 19 April, Nedelev scored from a penalty kick in the final minute and Botev Plovdiv achieved a 0-1 away victory over FC Vereya in the first leg of the semi-finals of the Bulgarian Cup.
+On 24 May 2017 Botev Plovdiv achieved tremendous success by winning with 2-1 against Ludogorets Razgrad.
 Nedelev and his teammates lifted the Bulgarian Cup for the third time in the history of the club.